 I collected the jars over the years and it still amazes me that they were “free” and came with the food that was purchased in them.
 The jars shown on the left contained organic olives that my boys and I loved, but you could just as easily collect jars from almond butter or coconut oil.
 Anything that you use repeatedly will result in a full set when saved over a year or two!

-The photo to the left is of my mason jar cabinet.
+This is of my mason jar cabinet.
 Those are jars I paid for.
 I keep an entire cabinet of empty mason jars at the ready for food storage, leftover containment, and organizing around the house.

 This shot is of the gorgeously simple pulls on the cabinet.
 They feel great in my hands, are easy to use and elegant in their true simplicity.